The Soul Of a Summer Stutter

 A childhood stutter and stammer slurred my speech.

-My mouth resisted the passage of th and gh.
+My mouth rebelled against the passage of th and gh.

 Family and friends failed to decipher my words.